ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which generally are BSD-compatible.

 # Changelog
+## 3.17.0
+- Add NFC writes to tag
+- Disable GATT
+- Use activity interrupts, advertise data format 5
+- Trigger watchdog if data is not sent via NFC, GATT or advertisement for 120 seconds.
+- 27 uA current consumption at 3V

 ## 3.16.0
  - Add GATT profile
  - Stream accelerometer data over GATT / NUS